CodeScop/Oge-Mai-Field-Guide/meteorresources.md

-LAST UPDATED 30 AUG 2020
+LAST UPDATED 9 SEPT 2020

 This includes ONLY info for the Alien Meteoroid areas.
 Yes, you have access to 3PC and the Forest!
 Please consult those sections